DTJF/cmakefbc/Usage.md

 Indirect compiling may be beneficial when porting a project to new platforms or when packing Debian packages (.deb) with source code.
-In most cases it's more convenient to compile direct, since you'll have less files in your project folders.
+In most cases it's more convenient to compile directly, since you'll have less files in your project folders.